BIGBRODIE94/BIGBRODIE94/README.md

 - 🔭 I’m currently working on Serverless Chat Application Project using Python
 - 🌱 I’m currently learning AWS Services in IaC Deployment
 - 👯 I’m looking to collaborate on a challenging project with Python.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with finding a new job as a Cloud Engineer / DevOps Engineer
 - 💬 Ask me about anything in AWS Services
 - 📫 How to reach me: bigbrodie94@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: UH-f-f-aa-n
-- ⚡ Fun fact: I love travelling.
+- ⚡ Fun fact: I love trying new food and travel the world.